labgrid-project/labgrid/examples/usbpower/README.rst

 Software Setup
 --------------

-The following expects that labgrid with crossbar support is installed in the active virtualenv.
+The following expects that labgrid is installed in the active virtualenv and crossbar is installed into a separate virtualenv.
 The ``uhubctl`` and ``usbsdmux`` tools need to be installed on the system.

 Library Example